128technology/docs/docs/about_services_description.md

 - Any other applicable exclusions set forth in the Subscription Contract

-## Error Priority Levels/Response Guidelines
+## Schedule I - Error Priority Levels/Response Guidelines

 In the event of an Error, Customer initially assigns a priority level to each Error as it is reported to 128 Technology, using the definition guidelines below.
 128 Technology will use commercially reasonable efforts to adhere to the response and resolution targets specified below based on the priority level of an Error.
 128 Technology reserves the right to update the priority level of an Error case as it deems appropriate – for example, after a Workaround has been made available.